ruby-grape/danger/RELEASING.md

 # Releasing

-There're no particular rules about when to release ruby-grape-danger.
+There are no particular rules about when to release ruby-grape-danger.
 Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release